VoxelError/moire-things/README.md

 - Finally, the "reset" button will clear the canvas, reset time, and erase all points.

 # Modes
-A more in-depth explanation of each mode can be read below.
+A more in-depth explanation of each mode can be read below:

 <details>
   <summary><b>Ball</b></summary>

   > Plot: ❌
+  > Interactive: ✔

   > A set of 100 balls that simulate gravity, damping, and traction.
 The set has a uniform distribution of damping values between 0.7 and 0.9 (smaller value = less bouncy).